docupike/docs/docs/admin/custom-classes.md

 Classes in i-doit are the basis of your it documentation. i-doit is delivered with a number of predefined classes, which should help you to get started quickly with it documentation.

 # add custom classes
-But of course we give you the possibility to define your own classes.
+But we give you the possibility to define your own classes.

 Go to `Settings>CMDB Configuration>Classes` and click on the New Class button.